cogstat/cogstat_website/best_approaches_symposium/index.md

 The [detailed program and the abstracts will be available here](https://docs.google.com/document/d/1qRYoDwI7MSGebyXMj5KkcHBvEoUynjRyQRsvLYDFz8g/edit?usp=sharing).

-The slides will be available at TBA.
+The slides will be available in [Proton Drive](https://drive.proton.me/urls/8X7HJ82A3G#kICVq8Q5PGQq).

 ### Registration for participants